Construction Cost Estimation: Key Ideas, Types, and Practical Aspects

 This type of estimate is usually based on contractor experience along with available information about the project.
 It takes into account the scope of work, expected materials and labor costs, as well as any other factors that could affect the cost of construction.

-#2 Schematic Design Estimate – Only the Schematic Design is Available
+2. Schematic Design Estimate – Initial Layout Available

-#3 Design Development Estimate – The Initial Design is Available
+3. Design Development Estimate – Detailed Design Takes Shape

 Before You Start the Estimate: A Bill of Quantities